rafnixschaf/iota/sdk/create-dapp/templates/react-e2e-counter/README.md

-# Sui dApp Starter Template
+# Iota dApp Starter Template

-This dApp was created using `@mysten/create-dapp` that sets up a basic React Client dApp using the following tools:
+This dApp was created using `@iota/create-dapp` that sets up a basic React Client dApp using the following tools:

 - [React](https://react.dev/) as the UI framework